slatedocs/slate/source/includes/_acts-api-reference.md

 # ACTS API Reference

+The Intelex ACTS API provides endpoints in ACTS, with it's own URL for access.
+If you currently use the Intelex API, you will not be able to use the ACTS API unless you have Admin access to ACTS.
+At the same time, you can use the ACTS API without any permission for Intelex V6.

-The Intelex API[ACTS API] is organized around REST.
-Our API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
+Our ACTS API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
 We use built-in HTTP features, like HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.
 JSON is returned by all API responses, including errors.

 ## Getting Started

 To begin using the Intelex API you will need:
-*	Your own instance of the Intelex platform with the REST API enabled.
 *	A valid Intelex ACTS user account
 *	The full URL to your Intelex ACTS API and system
 *	A basic understanding of the Intelex ACTS API Application.